Spice, and the ‘Age of Discovery’

 The spice trade from Asia to Europe had gone on for millennia, and generally followed a route from Asia to India, crossing the Indian ocean on Arab vessels, travelling overland to Alexandria and then taken by boat to the epicentre of the spice trade — Venice.
 This had been going on since Roman times.

 Columbus proposed he could get to Asia more simply by sailing west.
-It was fully accepted that the Earth was round by that time, although its size was grossly underestimated.
-When he returned from the Caribbean, and for a number of expeditions that followed, he continued to maintain he had reached Asia, passing off flavourless bark as cinnamon and promising riches.
+It was accepted that the Earth was round by that time, although Columbus was grossly underestimating its size (which the Egyptians had calculated circa 200BCE, to the remarkable accuracy of ~1% — but see comment by B Koure).
+When he returned from the Caribbean, and for a number of expeditions that followed, he continued to maintain he had reached Asia, passing off flavourless bark as cinnamon and chillies as a new pepper (and why they are still called peppers in the US).

 On Columbus’ return, the Portuguese reminded the Spanish of a treaty ratified 10 years earlier that granted Portugal all lands South of the Canary Islands.
 That meant that the Caribbean belonged to Portugal, and they started to make arrangements to send a fleet there to back up that claim.
 Perhaps surprisingly, the dispute was resolved diplomatically before they did.
 In 1494 the Portuguese and Spanish signed the Treaty of Tordesillas, endorsed in a papal bull by the Vatican; they would share the world between them.
 Half each.
 Terra nullius (and arrogance) on a global scale.

 The Portuguese were already trading in gold and slaves along the west coast of Africa.
-So, there was to be a line of longitude down the Atlantic 370 leagues west of the Cape Verde islands off the African coast; everything to west of that would be Spanish, and to east Portuguese (never mind that there was no means to accurately measure longitude at the time).
+So, there was to be a line of longitude down the Atlantic 370 leagues west of the Cape Verde islands off the African coast; everything to the west of that would be Spanish, and to east Portuguese.
 The Spanish blundered by not then realising that South America bulged eastwards in the middle, and so Brazil and surrounding areas became Portuguese.
 No one asked the locals if they were selling.

 This treaty energized the Portuguese, who decided they could sail further down the African coast and then across to India and so to spice riches.
-Vasco da Gama was the first to pull that off (in 1497), and given that the Spanish hadn’t actually got to Asia, Portugal now had the upper hand.
+Vasco da Gama was the first (1497), and given that the Spanish hadn’t actually got to Asia, Portugal now had the upper hand.
 The Portuguese were delighted and sent a stronger second fleet that established a bloody naval blockade of Arab vessels to firmly control the spice trade and squeeze out Venice.

 The Portuguese continued to press on eastward from India, overtaking Malacca (a very strategic position), and then eventually tracing a route to the Spice Islands.

-But the consternation was that if there was a line down the Atlantic then everyone knew it comes back up again on the other side of the world, and the question was, where?
+But the consternation was that if there was a line down the Atlantic then everyone knew it had to come back up again on the other side of the world, and the question was, where?

 The Spice Islands were a long way East.
 So the Spanish claimed they were in the Spanish half of the world, and the Portuguese counter-claimed possession.